 This roast is recommended if you are looking to taste the full complexity of what the coffee bean itself has to offer.
 The lighter body and tasting notes make for a sophisticated and elaborate coffee cup of coffee that allows you to taste all of what that coffee has to offer.

-Medium roasts, also known as High, American, or City Roasts are brown in color and depending on the roast and the bean may show some oil on their surface.
+Medium roast, also known as High, American, or City Roasts are brown in color and depending on the roast and the bean may show some oil on their surface.
 This roast still preserves some of the natural flavors as well as developing some flavors from the roasting itself.
 This combination allows for a more balanced and well-rounded cup.
 A medium roast will result in some of the brighter and more acidic notes being lost but incorporates some of the toasty, caramelized notes from roasting, which provides a more balanced cup of coffee.

 The most common tasting notes of medium roast coffees are spices, nuts, and chocolate.
 Medium roasts typically make for the smoothest and most traditional tasting experience.

 The most preferred roasts in America fall into this range, and we recommend this roast if you are looking for a more conventional-tasting coffee.
 This roast offers the best of light roast and dark roast coffees in a single cup, pulling components from both the roast as well as the bean itself.

-A shade darker than medium roasts are the medium-dark roasts, which may be referred to as Full City or Vienna Roasts.
+A shade darker than medium roasts are the medium-dark roast, which may be referred to as Full City or Vienna Roasts.
 Medium-dark roast coffee is dark brown in color and generally exhibits some oil on the surface of the beans.
 This roast has characteristics of the roasting process but still has hints of origin flavors.
 These coffees tend to have a bolder body

 Common flavors found in these medium-dark roasts are dark chocolate and walnut.
 The tasting experience is often described as bittersweet and full.